-ARTICLE 48: TECHNICAL FAULTS
+ARTICLE 45: TECHNICAL FAULTS

-- 48.1 Tables summarizing the seriousness of different kinds of technical faults are provided in Article 48. - 48.2 Execution Faults are penalized by deductions from the maximum score of 10.00 each time they occur, using the following scale of penalties:
+- 45.1 Tables summarizing the seriousness of different kinds of technical faults are provided in Article 45.

+- 45.2 Execution Faults are penalized by deductions from the maximum score of 10.00 each time they occur, using the following scale of penalties:

-Small Faults
+- Small Faults

-Significant Faults

-Serious Faults

 0.1

-0.3
+- Significant Faults 0.2 0.3

+- Serious Faults 0.5

-0.5 or 1.0
+- Fall 1.0

-48.3 Deductions for performance of a single element, including its entry, cannot be more than 1.0, but non-completion of elements, landings and falls are considered separately.
+- 45.3 Deductions for performance of a single element cannot be more than 1.0.POINT

-48.4 TABLES OF TECHNICAL FAULTS

-The Tables that follow are intended to be a general guide to the penalties that may be applied for Technical Faults in the performance of pair/group elements, individual elements or choreography.
+- 45.4 TABLES OF TECHNICAL FAULTS The Tables that follow are intended to be a general guide to the penalties that may be applied for Technical Faults in the performance of pair/group elements, individual elements or choreography.
 It is impossible to list every technical fault.
 It is expected that Judges will use this guideline as a basis for taking deductions for faults not included in these Tables.

-48.5 AMPLITUDE
+45.5 AMPLITUDE